35 of the Best Questions To Ask at the End of an Interview

 Tips for asking questions at the end of an interview

-Having your questions prepared shows the interviewer that you researched the company and the position, and provides you with additional information you may not have otherwise found out.
-Try following these tips to make sure you're asking the right questions and avoid any missteps.
+Having questions prepared shows the interviewer that you cared enough to research the company and the position.
+Try following these tips to make sure you're asking the right questions:

 Ask questions that require more than a simple "yes" or "no," but also take care to avoid asking questions that are too broad to answer concisely.
 Also, try not to ask questions with obvious answers or answers you could find by looking through the company's website.

-Try to ask no more than three questions, make sure you have up to 10 prepared so you can choose the most appropriate ones according to how the conversation is going.
+Try not to ask more than three questions, but it's a good idea to have up to 10 prepared so you can choose the most appropriate ones according to how the conversation is going.

-If all of your questions are answered during the course of the interview and you can't seem to think of any more, talk about what you had planned to ask and that you have already been given the answers.
+If all of your questions are answered during the course of the interview, talk about what you had planned to ask and that you have already been given the answers.
 This can be useful to clarify any misunderstandings or anything that may have been unclear.

 Wait to ask about salary or benefits until you're in the negotiation portion of the process with an HR representative.

 - How To Request a Recommendation Letter From an Employer

 - How To Get a Job With No Experience: A Complete Guide